mixpanel/docs/pages/docs/access-security/single-sign-on/shared-sso.md

 ### 4. (Optional) Transfer Existing Domains

 Once your organizations are linked, you can then transfer any domains you might have claimed from the Linked Organization to the Admin Organization.
-Go to domain claiming on the linked organization and click the “Transfer domain” button for all the domains you want to transfer.
+Go to domain claiming on the Linked Organization and click the “Transfer domain” button for all the domains you want to transfer.

 ![SSO Domain Transfer Image](/sso_domain_transfer_image.png)